The San Remo: Site

-The San Remo is at 145 and 146 Central Park West on the Upper West Side of Manhattan in New York City.
+The San Remo is at 145 and 146 Central Park West on the Upper West Side of Manhattan in New York City, United States.
 The building occupies the western sidewalk of Central Park West (formerly Eighth Avenue) between 74th Street to the south and 75th Street to the north.
 The San Remo occupies a nearly rectangular land lot with an area of 34,532 ft2.
 The land lot has a frontage of 204.33 ft along Central Park West, 180 ft on 74th Street, and 150 ft on 75th Street.
-Nearby places include the Kenilworth apartment building immediately to the north, the Langham apartment building to the south, and the Ramble and Lake of Central Park to the east.
+Nearby places include the Kenilworth apartment building, the Fourth Universalist Society in the City of New York, and the West 76th Street Historic District immediately to the north; the Langham apartment building to the south; and the Ramble and Lake of Central Park to the east.
 In addition, the Dakota is two blocks south and the New-York Historical Society library and museum is two blocks north.

 The San Remo is one of several apartment buildings on Central Park West that are primarily identified by an official name.
 Even though a street address was sufficient to identify these apartment buildings, this trend followed a British practice of giving names to buildings without addresses.
 By contrast, buildings on Fifth Avenue, along the eastern side of Central Park, are mainly known by their addresses.
 Christopher Gray of The New York Times described the San Remo as one of several apartment buildings in Manhattan that were named after 1920; according to Gray, such structures usually "were either truly grand or had hotel-like features".
 The San Remo's name is derived directly from a previous building on the site.